Frondor/node-autoloader/README.md

   if (err) throw err;

   // Since modules are assigned as getters on each namespace
-  // the require() function shall only resolve, once the getter
+  // the require() function shall only resolve, until once the getter
   // has been accessed.
   // So require("./config/app.js") won't be fired until the below
   // statement runs, and then it will always hit require.cache on